BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

 ## 1.1
 * Added task for creating Bitmap Fonts
-* Added `createAllAssets` task which runs all pack, font and distance field tasks
+* Added `createAllAssets` task which runs all the tasks of the plugin

 ## 1.0.1
 * Added `createAllTexturePacks` task which runs all texture pack tasks